ccdale/ccaconfig/README.md

 ```

 will be found, chopped at the underscore, lower cased and set into the
-final configuration i.e.: `config[variablename]` will exist if there is an
+final configuration i.e: `config[variablename]` will exist if there is an
 environment variable `APPNAME_VARIABLENAME`.